oracle-devrel/technology-engineering/cloud-architecture/custom-apps-and-consolidation/basedb-service/README.md

 # Placeholder

-This document describes a sample architecture of an Oracle database migration from on-prenises to OCI Base Database Service.
+This document describes a sample architecture of an Oracle database migration from on-premises to OCI Base Database Service.

 # License